Backup and Restore Azure Blob Storage Source Connector for Confluent Platform

 Configuration Properties

-For a complete list of configuration properties for this connector, see Azure Blob Storage Source Connector Configuration Properties.
+For a complete list of configuration properties for this connector, see Configuration Reference for Azure Blob Storage Source Connector for Confluent Platform.

 Install the Backup and Restore Azure Blob Storage Source Connector